Does your BMI have something to do with conception?

 Probably reconsider the time to get pregnant.
 It’s essential that you keep a right track of your BMI calculations with your doctor.
 Some of the things you can do to lower your BMI are eating healthy and start an exercise routine.
 According to Fit Pregnancy: “To prevent such problems, a woman should, if possible, be at or close to her ideal weight when she becomes pregnant.
 Sometimes losing just 5 to 10 percent before getting pregnant is enough to decrease her risk factors.”

-This advice is trickier than the last one I gave you.
-Usually, your doctor won’t recommend you to do a strict diet and exercise routine since you have to take care of your baby.
-Once again, according to Fit Pregnancy: “If you're overweight and pregnant, you can safely limit your weight gain by working with a registered dietitian and a certified trainer, each of whom has expertise in pregnancy nutrition and prenatal exercise.”
-Some experts recommend you can lose from 10 to 20 pounds (around 5 to 7% of BMI) to stay healthy during your pregnancy.
-By no means, I am here to impose you the diet you should follow; you should always discuss this crucial subjects with your doctor.
+Weight management during pregnancy can be challenging, and it’s important to approach it with care.
+Most doctors won’t recommend a strict diet or an intense exercise routine, as your priority is to nurture your baby.
+However, according to Fit Pregnancy, “If you’re overweight and pregnant, you can safely limit your weight gain by working with a registered dietitian and a certified trainer, each of whom has expertise in pregnancy nutrition and prenatal exercise.”
+Some experts suggest that losing 10 to 20 pounds (about 5% to 7% of your BMI) under professional guidance can help you stay healthy during pregnancy.
+Remember, it’s essential to discuss any weight management plans with your doctor to ensure both your safety and your baby’s well-being.

 Leave a comment